duracelltomi/gtm4wp/readme.txt

 WARNING!
 If you are using the blacklist/whitelist feature of the plugin, review these options after upgrade as they could break because of a fundamental rework of this feature.

+* Added: support for Google Analytics 4 version of ecommerce data layer
 * Fixed: safer IP address validation in geo and weather data features
 * Updated: removed deprecated events: download links, email links, social links -> such can be now tracked with native Google Tag Manager triggers
 * Updated: removed support for WooCommerce versions before v3.2
 * Updated: 'Blacklist tags' tab renamed to 'Security'
 * Updated: complete rework of blacklist/whitelist feature to use the latest tag/trigger/variable list of Google
+* Deprecated: classic ecommerce tracking will be removed later this year, please upgrade to enhanced ecommerce tracking
+* Deprecated: standard Google Ads remarketing variable will be removed soon as the Google Ads remarketing tag template can easily use any of your Google Tag Manager variables
+* Deprecated: the old fashioned way of using Google Ads remarketing with the ecomm_ prefixed data layer variables will be removed soon.
+Instructions for upgrade will be published on gtm4wp.com once this feature gets updated in an upcoming plugin version

 = 1.11.6 =